Benefit: Hardest wearing material enhancing the durability and longevity of the shoe. Excellent traction between the shoe and the ground. Non-marking.

 Benefit: Soft, lightweight cushioning that absorbs impact shock.

 Where is it: The midsole of the shoe, which is the part under the foot, between the outsole and the upper.

-Where is it: Placed internally (in the sole) in the arch area of the shoe.
+Where is it: Midfoot region of the outsole of the shoe.

 Benefit: Supports the ankle and holds the heel firmly in place, providing excellent stability when the foot first strikes the ground.
 A firm heel counter is essential for fundamental support and stability.

-What is it: Rigid plastic material that is shaped to match the contours of your heel.
+What is it: Thermal Rubber material that is shaped to match the contours of your heel.

 Where is it: Inside the upper part of the shoe, surrounding the back and sides of the heel.

 Benefit: Natural feeling leather with added durability and water resistance.

 What is it: Natural cowhide split leather with a PU surface coating for durability and water resistance.